questionlp/blog.linh.social/_posts/2023-02-17-upsview-flask-ups-monitoring.md

 ---
 layout: post
-title:  "nutters: Flask UPS Monitoring Web Application"
+title:  "upsview: Flask UPS Monitoring Web Application"
 date:   2023-02-17 2:00:00 -0800
 tags:   python flask
 excerpt_separator: <!--more-->
 ---

+**Note:** The name of the project and the application has been renamed to `upsview`.
+I have updated the post to reflect the name change.

 After picking up a second UPS battery backup unit to provide backup power for my cable modem and a few items in my A/V stack that is located too far away from the primary UPS for my server and networking stack.
 I wanted to create something really simple and lightweight that can display information such as UPS load, battery charge level, and estimated battery run time.